 Common cold (cough and runny nose)

-The condition usually lasts for a week, but the cough may persist for several weeks.
+Usually the symptoms of respiratory infections last for about a week, but the cough may persist for several weeks.
 Treatment for a common cold aims to relieve congestion, loosen mucus and suppress the cough.
 If you have fever, it’s usually enough to monitor the situation for three days unless you have more serious symptoms.
 If the cough and runny nose are not accompanied by fever, you can monitor the situation for 2 to 3 weeks.
 An infection can lead to functional vocal cord paralysis.
 The result is wheezing during inhalation and obstruction of air, and it’s more common in women than men.
 Rest if you feel it’s necessary.
 Taking sick leave to avoid the spread of infection is not necessary.
-The absence of one ill employee will not significantly reduce the spread of infection, as there are always many people carrying the virus at any given time.
+The absence of one ill employee will not significantly reduce the spread of infection.
+However during the pandemic, its quarantine and isolation guidelines should be followed.

 You should not exercise when ill.
 An exercise break of at least 3 to 5 days is recommended.
 You should also avoid talking if your voice is hoarse.
 Whispering is more stressful for the vocal cords than speaking with a low voice.
 You can try to relieve the respiratory symptoms by repeatedly inhaling steam for short periods of time.